FreeLoaderz/constitution/ADAO-Constitution-v01.md

 Members shall fall into one or more of the following categories:
 1. GovToken Holders are individuals who hold the ADAO Governance Token (ADAO).
 GovToken Holders are responsible for deciding the priorities of the DAO through the proposal process.
 No assets may be moved out of the DAO treasury without a vote of GovToken Holders and all program coordination is formalized through votes on proposals.
 2. Active Contributors are community volunteers who dedicate their time to DAO projects or working groups.
 Individuals who contribute can claim bounties from the DAO treasury and use any GovTokens they receive to vote on what projects the DAO should work on next.
 3. Community Associates are any member of the Cardano community who chooses to associate with ADAO.
-Even if an individual does not yet hold any GovTokens they can engage in legitimate peripheral participation by engaging in community discussions to help guide DAO efforts
+Even if an individual does not yet hold any GovTokens they can engage in legitimate peripheral participation by engaging in community discussions to help guide DAO efforts.

 **Section 2.3 - Rights.** ADAO Members shall utilize the “Designated Smart Contract” (a smart contract deployed to the Cardano Blockchain at the Designated Blockchain Address as the exclusive method of holding, allocating among the ADAO Members, and spending, or otherwise distributing any Tokens that are ADAO property, of minting and issuing GovTokens and holding and recording votes of the ADAO Members.
 ADAO may also utilize the Designated Smart Contract to administer and facilitate certain other arrangements and transactions involving ADAO, the ADAO Members and/or third parties.